A Call For Change

 Or the moms and dads that literally lost their kids while they were at school.
 Oh, thoughts and prayers.

-That's not fucking changing shit.
+that's not changing

 Like I said, I'm not telling you what the answer is.